socialgenomics/discover-frontend/README.md

 update the "discover.repositive.io" `bower.json` file to point to `master` again, before finishing and merging the "discover.repositive.io" feature branch.

+The full common workflow step-by-step is:

+1. Create feature branch on "repositive-styles". ex.: "feature/nice-buttons-scss"
+2. Create feature branch on "discover.repositive.io", ex.: "feature/nice-buttons"
+3. Edit "discover.repositive.io" `bower.json` to point to the styles feature branch

+    ```
+    "repositive-styles": "git@github.com:repositive/repositive-styles.git#feature/nice-buttons-scss"
+    ```

+Work as usual on both projects.
+For finish work on both branches:

+1. Finish the styles feature branch and push to Github
+2. Edit "discover.repositive.io" `bower.json` to point Bower back to `master branch`, commit and push to Github

+    ```
+    "repositive-styles": "git@github.com:repositive/repositive-styles.git#master"
+    ```
+3. Finish the "discover.repositive.io" feature branch and push to Github

 ### Code Generators